From $58K to $85K With Hybrid Model: The 8-Week Service Evolution

 12-16 weeks to recover

-Result: Preemptive evolution prevented 6-8 months of stagnation and eliminated the crisis entirely.
+The result: preemptive evolution avoided 6–8 months of stagnation and removed the crisis entirely.

 Margin Comparison: